 Every five years, each district creates a Regional Water Supply Plan.
 Regional Water Supply Plans include a water supply and water resource development component; a funding strategy for water resource development projects; consideration of how the water supply development project options serve the public interest or save costs; technical data to support the plan; a list of water bodies for which minimum flows and levels have been established or will be established; recovery or prevention strategies for the water bodies not meeting their minimum flows and/or levels; and a list of water reservations.
 Without these planning efforts, the districts project that existing sources of water will not adequately meet the reasonable-beneficial needs for the next 20 years.

 Water Supply Development.
-Florida's current fresh water supply is projected to be unable to meet all of the growing needs of Floridians in the future.
+In certain areas, Florida's current fresh water supply is projected to be unable to meet all of the growing needs of Floridians in the future without the development of alternative water supply projects.
 Water resource managers therefore use water conservation and alternative water supply sources to augment the traditional water supply sources.
 Some of these alternative water supply sources include but are not limited to:

 Brackish ground water